dxpr/DXB-Slider/README.md

 4. The sliders will be automatically initialized for all elements with the `data-dxb-slider` attribute.
 The script will dynamically add the number input.

+5. The sliders will automatically adjust for mobile devices, displaying the appropriate software keyboard (numeric or decimal) based on the slider's configuration.

 ## RTL Support and Language-Specific Numerals